-However, I HAVE reduced the size of my front lawn by about 30% and 2 years ago removed altogether it in the back yard.
-I also only water my lawn MAYBE once per week right now, which only began last week whereas since last October I have MAYBE watered it once per month.
-Guess what folks, my lawn is still green!
+However, I HAVE reduced the size of my front lawn by about 30% and 2 years ago removed it altogether in the backyard.
+I also only water my lawn MAYBE once per week right now, which only began last week, whereas, since last October, I have MAYBE watered it once per month.
+Guess what, folks, my lawn is still green!

 If so, you will need to provide supplemental water to those trees.
-More often than not, trees are not watered properly leaving them to seek out water on their own.
-They usually tap into the lawn and use water from there since we typically water the lawn more than anything else.
+Trees are often not watered properly, leaving them to seek out water on their own.
+They usually tap into the lawn and use water from there since we typically water it more than anything else.
 So withholding water from the lawn can stress some trees.

 Be sure you have a plan.
-Leaving bare soil will increase the evaporation of moisture from the soil and allows for soil erosion, neither of which are good!
-We recommend a 3″ Mulch (see tip #1.).
+Leaving bare soil will increase the evaporation of moisture from the soil and allows for soil erosion, neither of which is good!
+We recommend a 3″ Mulch to hold onto soil moisture.

 Are you planting Low Water Use plants?
 Again, have a plan.
-If you will be replacing it later then you can mulch it (again see tip #1) and let it go dry.
+If you replace it later, you can mulch it and let it dry.
 Why mulch?
 This will prevent weeds from growing as the lawn dies and help hold deep soil moisture to hopefully save the lawn’s roots.
-Did you know that the roots of lawn grasses can grow as deep as 10′!
+Did you know that the roots of lawn grasses can grow as deep as 10′?

 I hope these points help you decide whether to keep or remove your lawn.
 Do you have questions?
 Please leave them in the comments below, and I will answer!